 How Are These Items Handled at Security Checkpoints?

-When you go to the airport carrying items that are exceptions to the 3-1-1 Rule, you must declare them.
+When you go to the airport carrying items that are exceptions to the 3-1-1 rule -especially mediations and baby formula-, you will need to inform the TSA officer, that you are taking these liquid.

 Tips for Packing Liquids When Flying on an Airplane